Recycleye/viz_eda/README.md

 ### Classes
 The classes section lets you visualize the dataset class by class.
 It provides information about the class such as number of images and objects, and min and max bounding box dimensions, as well as displaying all images, along with the file names, containing objects from that class.
+Lazy loading upon user's request is enabled to increase response time.
 ![](assets/images/classes.png)

 ### Stats